Know the ISAT!

 1. Critical Reasoning (CR)—involves comprehending and analyzing information; understanding, applying and extending ideas; drawing appropriate conclusions; and evaluating arguments.
 These questions use material from the humanities and social sciences.

 2. Quantitative Reasoning (QR)—involves analysis and application of information; drawing conclusions and making decisions; and solving problems.
 These questions use material from the mathematics and sciences.

 Now, needless to say, you are likely to feel the time pressure, but the redeeming feature is that there is no negative marking for an incorrect answer.
 Hence, if you are stuck at a question, avoid spending too much time on it; move on by taking a guess.
-In addition, bear in mind that ISAT scores candidates for Critical Reasoning (CR), Quantitative Reasoning (QR) and Overall Reasoning (OR) on a scale which ranges from 100–200 where the OR score is an average of the CR and QR scaled scores.
+In addition, bear in mind that ISAT scores candidates for Critical Reasoning (CR), Quantitative Reasoning (QR) and Overall score on a scale which ranges from 100–200 where the Overall score is an average of the CR and QR scaled scores.
 In addition to scaled scores, percentile scores are also given that indicate the percentage of candidates whose scores are lower than yours.
-You can expect to receive your result online, after one week of the test.
-And yes, candidates can take the test almost all year round as it is available from April to February and the scores are valid for a period of two years.
+You can expect to receive your result within one week of the test.
+Candidates can take the test in 9-day cycles that occur once per quarter of the year, and the scores are valid for a period of two years.

 Good luck and happy preparing!